NekoMintMoe/XynBio-DataAPI/README.md

 # !!!IMPORTANT!!!
-This repo has been replaced by XynBio/XynBio-Worker
+# This repo has been replaced by [XynBio/XynBio-Worker](https://github.com/XynBio/XynBio-Worker)
+# !!!IMPORTANT!!!

 ## DataAPI for XynBio-Next